Vue Grid | Get Started with ag-Grid and Vue

 style block in

-If everything is configured correctly, the second row of the grid will get slightly darker.
+If everything is configured correctly, the second row of the grid will be blue.
 Congratulations!
 You now know now bend the grid look to your will - there are a few dozens more Sass variables that let you control the font family and size, border color, header background color and even the amount of spacing in the cells and columns.
 The full Sass variable list is available in the themes documentation section.

 With this tutorial, we managed to accomplish a lot.
 Starting from the humble beginnings of a three row / column setup, we now have a grid that supports sorting, filtering, binding to remote data, selection and even grouping!
 While doing so, we learned how to configure the grid, how to access its API object, and how to change the styling of the component.